-- 4. Provide technical support for workshops offered to governmental units by the ESC; - Develop guidelines in conjunction with the IMAA Public Information and Education Committee (PIE) for the annual recognition of exceptional achievements in the plant reclamation and beautification category; - Support other technical activities as deemed necessary by the ESC Board of Directors.
+- 4. Provide technical support for workshops offered to governmental units by the ESC; - Develop guidelines in conjunction with the IMAA Public Information and Education Committee (PIE) for the annual recognition of exceptional achievements in the plant reclamation and beautification category; - 6.
+Support other technical activities as deemed necessary by the ESC Board of Directors.

 The composition of the TAC will be as follows: The ESC Board of Directors will appoint the members of the TAC.
-One qualified person from each of the following local or state governmental agencies may be invited to serve on the TAC: Indiana Geological Survey (IGS); Indiana Department of Environmental Management (IDEM); Indiana Department of Natural Resources (IDNR) Division of Water; and the IDNR Division of Soil Conservation or a county soil conservation service.
 Two IMAA Associate Members may be invited to serve on the TAC.
 Two At-Large members may be added to the TAC with permission from the ESC Board of Directors.
 The TAC shall consist of not less than 6 but not more than 18 members.
 The TAC Chairman, Vice Chairman, and Secretary will be selected by the TAC and confirmed by the ESC Board of Directors.
 The TAC Chairman will conduct all TAC meetings.
 The Vice-Chair will conduct meetings in the absence of the TAC Chair.
 The Secretary will keep the minutes of the TAC meetings.
 The TAC Chair may vote only in the event of a tie.
 The TAC Chair is a member of the ESC Board of Directors.
-The IMAA Executive Director and the SRC will be ex-officio, nonvoting members of the TAC.
+The IMAA Executive Director and the SRC will be ex-officio, non-voting members of the TAC.